 - Be prepared for logistical and financial disruption.
 Make sure you can access money to cover emergencies and unexpected delays.
 New Zealanders facing financial hardship overseas should seek assistance from family or friends or contact their bank in the first instance.
 Check with your insurance provider to see if they can help;

 - Look after yourself – your emotional and mental wellbeing is important.
-Stay in touch with your usual supports – family and whānau, friends and workmates, especially if you are self-isolating.
-Further tips can be found on the Government’s website (www.covid19.govt.nz);
+Stay in touch with your usual supports – whānau, friends and workmates, especially if you are self-isolating.
+Further tips can be found on the Government’s Unite Against COVID-19 website.

 - Register on SafeTravel and keep checking the website for updates;

 - For more detailed country-specific advice, check the office travel advice of the US, UK and Australia too; and

 - Contact your nearest New Zealand Embassy or Consulate if you require consular assistance.
 Contact details are listed in each destination page on the SafeTravel.
 For urgent consular assistance after-hours please contact +64 99 20 20 20 (monitored 24 hours a day).

 Please note that in some cases the ability of the New Zealand Government to provide consular assistance may be limited due to restrictions on movement and other services.

 Ministry of Social Development support for clients overseas

 From 20 April 2020, for MSD clients who are stranded overseas because of COVID-19, their benefit, New Zealand Superannuation or Veteran’s Pension will continue to be paid or may be resumed where payments are on hold or have stopped, from the date that they expected to return to New Zealand (or earlier if that person is in severe hardship, or not at all if that person no longer qualifies).
 See here.

 This is a temporary solution intended to support New Zealanders while they are unable to return home.